TheAnswer07/Work_Day_Scheduler/README.md

 THEN the saved events persist

 ### Credits
-Thanks to my friend Victor for helping me with this project.
+Thanks to The Coding Bootcamp Repositories for Boot Camp Curriculum Lesson Plans (Xandromus) for the Starter Code and Michael Scharfas (2017mike) for all the considerable support connected with building this app.

 ### Features
 Full Work Day Scheduler application that allows to input past, current and future activities.